Rags (2012 film): Cast

+Production

 Filming

-Filming took place in Vancouver, British Columbia, Canada from May to July 2011.
-The film premiered on Nickelodeon in the USA on Monday May 28, 2012.
+Filming took place in Vancouver, British Columbia, Canada from May to June 2011.
+The film premiered on Nickelodeon in the United States on Monday, May 28, 2012.

+Reception

 Ratings

-The film received 3.5 million viewers, however it earned 4.6 million total viewers (Live + 7 day) becoming one of Nickelodeon's highest rated original films.
-As well, the film shot to the top of the iTunes sales charts, debuting as the #1 musical on iTunes and remaining atop the charts for more than a month.
+The film received 3.5 million viewers, however it earned 4.6 million total viewers (Live + 7 day), becoming one of Nickelodeon's highest rated original films.
+The film shot to the top of the iTunes sales charts, debuting as the #1 musical on iTunes and remaining atop the charts for more than a month.

-The film received 139,000 on Nickelodeon in the United Kingdom and Ireland.
+The film had 139,000 viewers on Nickelodeon in the United Kingdom and Ireland.

+Critical response

+Emily Ashby of Common Sense Media gave the film a rate of three stars out of five, saying a "sweet modern fairy tale shows off singing talents of stars."

 Home media

 The film was released on DVD on August 28, 2012, together with Big Time Movie.

 Soundtrack

-Rags (Music from the Original Movie) is a soundtrack album by the film of the same name, released on May 22, 2012 by Nickelodeon Records.
-All the songs was produced by Darkchild and Andre Lindal.
+Rags (Music from the Original Movie) is a soundtrack album by the film of the same name, released on May 22, 2012, by Nickelodeon Records.
+All the songs were produced by Darkchild and Andre Lindal.
 It includes nine songs featured by Keke Palmer and Max Schneider, with three bonus tracks.
-It was released on May 21 on iTunes.
-The soundtrack has peaked at number one on the iTunes soundtrack albums chart and number three on the Top 100 albums on iTunes chart.
+It was released on May 22, 2012.
+The soundtrack peaked at number one on the iTunes soundtrack albums chart and number three on the Top 100 albums on iTunes chart.
 "Me and You Against the World" was released as a promotional single on April 17, 2012.